Intro

 Intuition

-What our God tells to us?
+What our gut tells to you?
 Do not neglect intuition - sometimes it is the only instrument we have.

 Option for return